-The objectives of this Local Policy are to: -
+The objectives of this Policy are to:

-- To eradicate weed populations along local Road Reserves. - Encourage Shire Works Team and landholders to seek out and adhere to industry guidelines and standards as specified in relevant codes of practice and other documents for weed control on roadside verges. - Encourage Local Landholders to conduct appropriate management plans. - To reduce the risk of fire in the road reserves. - Reduce the inconvenience of vermin such as rabbits and foxes. - To comply with government legislation including the Environmental Protection Act 1986.
+- Eradicate or greatly reduce weed populations within Shire assets such as in drainage channels or along rural Road Reserves. - Encourage Shire staff and landholders to seek out and adhere to industry guidelines and standards as specified in relevant codes of practice and other documents for weed control. - Encourage local landholders to conduct appropriate weed management practices. - Reduce the risk of fire in the road reserves.

+• Comply with relevant legislation including the Environmental Protection Act 1986.